 Oh, so people are being methodically killed by the Banana Splits.

 The Banana Splits were animal rock musicians on a Saturday morning kiddie show in the late 1960s.
 They lived in Hocus Pocus Park, where their cuckoo clock always read 6:55.
 The band consisted of Fleegle, Bingo, Drooper, and Snork.

 See previous note.
-(It was Drooper, not Droople, BTW.)
+(It was Fleegle, not Fleekle, BTW.)

 Oh, take the Baretta hat off, old man.

 Baretta (1975-1978) was a cop show starring Robert Blake as New York City undercover detective Tony Baretta.
 When not in disguise, Baretta often wore a newsboy-style cap pulled down low over his forehead.

 Faster, Trumpy, kill, kill.

 Faster, Pussycat!
 Kill!
 Kill! is a 1965 cult movie classic by soft-porn director and large-breast aficionado Russ Meyer.
 It stars Tura Satana as the leader of a trio of go-go girls who set out to rob a crippled old man and his dimwitted sons.